 Code I. Limited Partner's Rehabilitation Credit From Rental Real Estate Activities

 Limited partners only.
-Report this amount on line 11m of Form 3468.
+Report the rehabilitation credit on line 1e of Form 3468.
 Because the credit is treated as being from a single passive activity, you must also file Form 3800.